EditionsTissot/SidusEncryptionBundle/README.md

 Sidus/EncryptionBundle
 ====================

-Easy entity and file encryption for Symfony2.
+Easy entity and file encryption for Symfony.

 We wanted to be able to store encrypted data in our Symfony2 applications and we realized that there were no simple way to do it.